|Pioneer 10/11. Image credit: NASA.|

 NASA would need two decades to carry out its first multiple asteroid flyby mission, and when it did the mission would resemble none of Brooks and Hampshire's scenarios.
 The Galileo Jupiter Orbiter grew from the NASA ARC Pioneer Jupiter Orbiter they described at the Tucson colloquium.
 The mission received new-start funding in 1977.
 Launch aboard the Space Shuttle was scheduled for January 1982.

-Space Shuttle technical delays, fierce political battles over the type of upper stage that would propel Galileo to Jupiter, costly redesigns so that it could fit different upper stages, and technical problems with the Centaur-G' upper stage delayed Galileo's planned launch to May 1986.
+Space Shuttle delays, fierce political battles over the type of upper stage that would propel Galileo to Jupiter, costly redesigns to enable it to ride different upper stages (one redesign involved splitting Galileo into two spacecraft), and technical problems with the Centaur G' upper stage delayed Galileo's planned launch to May 1986.
 In January 1985, NASA Administrator James Beggs added to the Galileo mission the option of a flyby of the large (233-by-193-kilometer) asteroid 29 Amphitrite.

 Following its first Earth gravity-assist, Galileo entered the Asteroid Belt and performed the first-ever asteroid flyby: a cruise past 18-by-nine-kilometer 951 Gaspra at a distance of 1604 kilometers on 29 October 1991.
 Galileo flew past Earth a second time to gain the final gravity-assist speed boost it needed to reach Jupiter; then, on 28 August 1993, it flew by 60-by-19-kilometer 243 Ida at a distance of 2410 kilometers, revealing that it has small moon.
 Dactyl, as the 1.6-by-1.4-by-1.2-kilometer satellite was named, brought to three the number of asteroids Galileo explored during its circuitous voyage to Jupiter.